-Immunovaccine Inc. (the "Corporation") is, through its 100% owned subsidiary ImmunoVaccine Technologies Inc., a clinical stage biopharmaceutical company that develops products based on its proprietary vaccine enhancement platform with a primary focus on T cell activating therapies for cancer.
-The Corporation also capitalizes on licensing opportunities of its platform for other applications including infectious diseases.
-The Corporation's proprietary DepoVax[TM] adjuvanting/delivery platform is believed to produce a strong, high-quality immune response that has a specific and sustained immune effect, and enables the Corporation to pursue vaccine candidates in cancer, infectious diseases and potentially other The Corporation has research collaborations with companies and research vaccine applications. organizations, including Incyte Corporation and the National Institutes of Health ("NIH") in the U.S. The Corporation has licensed the delivery technology to PharmAthene, Inc. to develop and commercialize an anthrax vaccine candidate and to Zoetis, formerly the animal health division of Pfizer, Inc. ("Pfizer"), for the development of vaccines for livestock.
+Immunovaccine Inc. (the "Corporation") is, through its 100% owned subsidiary, a clinical-stage biopharmaceutical company dedicated to making immunotherapy more effective, more broadly applicable, and more widely available to people facing cancer and infectious diseases.
+Immunovaccine develops T cell activating cancer immunotherapies and infectious disease vaccines based on DepoVax[TM], the Corporation's patented platform that provides controlled and prolonged exposure of antigens and adjuvant to the immune system.
+The Corporation has research collaborations with companies and research organizations, including Merck, Incyte Corporation and Leidos Inc. ("Leidos") in the U.S. The Corporation has licensed the delivery technology to Zoetis, formerly the animal health division of Pfizer, Inc. ("Pfizer"), for the development of vaccines for livestock.
 The Corporation has one reportable and geographic segment.
 Incorporated under the Canada Business Corporations Act and domiciled in Halifax, Nova Scotia, the shares of the Corporation are listed on the Toronto Stock Exchange ("TSX") with the symbol "IMV" and trade on the OTCQX under the symbol "IMMVF".
 The address of its principal place of business is 1344 Summer Street, Suite 412, Halifax, Nova Scotia, Canada.